bitsofcotton/ddpmopt/README.md

 2023/09/24 fix last up, don't know why they worked well without crash on last debug.
 2023/09/25 change output size strategy, not using resize, preferring complement to predict.
 2023/10/03 update readme.
+2023/10/05 update readme, should close except for some of the ddpmopt for pairs of the images.